Understanding the Colorado Wage Claim Act

 When Employers May Seek Attorney Fees

-State law lets employers file a civil action to recover attorney fees in limited circumstances when an employee sues them for unpaid wages.
+State law allows employers to file a civil action to recover attorney fees in some circumstances when an employee sues them for unpaid wages.

-An employer can pursue attorney fees if the employer paid all of the unpaid wages in good faith within 14 days of receiving the lawsuit notice and the employee recovered less from the lawsuit than what their employer paid them.
+You can pursue attorney fees if you paid all of the unpaid wages in good faith within 14 days of receiving the lawsuit notice and your employee recovered less from the lawsuit than what you paid them.

 C.R.S. § 8-4-110

-A group of employees can agree to allow one of their coworkers to bring a wage complaint on their behalf for The Colorado Division of Labor Standards and Statistics to investigate.
+In Colorado, a group of employees can agree to let one of their coworkers bring a wage complaint on their behalf for The Colorado Division of Labor Standards and Statistics to investigate.

 How Colorado Defines Wages and Compensation

 Some forms of “earned” compensation include bonuses, commissions, and vacation pay.
-Severance pay is not deemed wages for the purposes of the Colorado Wage Claim Act.
+Severance pay is not considered a wage for the purposes of the Colorado Wage Claim Act.

 If an employee is discharged, then all “earned, vested, and determinable” wages and compensation are immediately due and payable to the employee.

-If an employee leaves the job of his or her own volition, any unpaid wages or compensation must be made available to the employee on the next regular payday.
+If an employee voluntarily leaves the job, any unpaid wages or compensation must be made available to the employee on the next regular payday.

 Vacation Pay

 Vacation pay is not a right under the Colorado Wage Claim Act.
 However, once an employer has chosen to provide it, vacation pay has the same protection as other wages or compensation.
-Therefore, you cannot forfeit your vacation pay once you have already earned it.
+Therefore, employers must pay out vacation pay once the employee has earned it.
 Nieto v.
 Clark’s Mkt., Inc., 2021 CO 48, ¶ 1, 488 P.3d 1140, 1141

 Bonuses and Commission

-If employment is terminated, the employer has 10 calendar days to audit and adjust the accounts and property value of any items entrusted to the employee before wages or compensation are paid.
+If you terminate an employee, you have 10 calendar days to audit and adjust the accounts and property value of any items entrusted to the employee before wages or compensation are paid.

 If an employee resigns, any earned and unpaid wages at that time are due upon the next regularly scheduled payday.
 Colo.
 Rev. Stat. § 8-4-104(1).

 Take the 1975 case Hofer v.
-Polly Little Realtors as an example.
-A Colorado brokerage firm refused to pay a terminated realtor the commission he earned from a realty contract that was signed prior to his termination.
+Polly Little Realtors, for example.
+The Colorado brokerage firm refused to pay a terminated realtor the commission he earned from a realty contract that was signed before he was terminated.
 The brokers argued that a clause in the realtors’ sales agreement stipulated that the salesperson must be employed at the time a commission payment is due to receive the payment.
-An Arapahoe County court disagreed, ordering the brokerage firm to pay the commission.
+An Arapahoe County court disagreed, ordering the brokerage firm to pay the realtor’s commission.

 Under the Fair Labor and Standards Act, employees are classified into two categories: exempt and non-exempt.
-An employer’s obligations to you depend on which category you fall into.
+Your obligations to an employee depend on which category the employee falls under.

 Exempt Employees